Update: November 2019

 Timeline and Transition

-After the publication, there will be a transition period of three years.
-This would mean that all certificates to the 2012 version would ultimately lose their validity in the Autumn of 2022.
+Starting from the publication date, there will be a transition period of three years.
+This would mean that all certificates to the 2012 version would ultimately lose their validity in November of 2022.
+We will publish the exact transition period as soon as this has been confirmed.
+Subscribe to our newsletter and follow us on LinkedIn to stay up to date!